The Quadplexer for 4-Band antennas (10-15-20-40 meter bands) can be done inside one enclosure but there is a few drawbacks of such a design:

 - Diplexer split Antenna input into two frequency areas, below 10MHz and above 10MHz.

 - This approach with the added 40 meter BPF, 40-80 Diplexer or 40-80-160 Triplexer allows to use 4, 5 or 6-Band antennas.

 - Every box can be designed and built at its maximum performance and contribute the best parameters to the filter system.

-- Photo above shows Diplexer Work-In-Progress stage where you can see an aluminum shield installed between band ports to maximize the port isolation.
+- The photo below shows Diplexer Work-In-Progress stage where you can see an aluminum shield installed between band ports to maximize the port isolation.

 Below is the graph of the Diplexer which is LPF (Low Pass Filter) below 10MHz.
-Two LC traps added to increase attenuation all upper bands.
+Two LC traps added to increase attenuation for upper bands.